gluecodes/gluecodes-glue-dom/README.md

 - gradual learning curve, no need to learn another templating syntax (directives etc.)
 - reads sequentially as HTML while remaining readable and maintainable
-- isn't a mix of HTML and JavaScript, drawing a clear line between view and logic
+- isn't a mix of HTML and JavaScript drawing a clear border between view and logic
 - allows to format texts without writing nested inline tags
 - makes writing dynamic texts easier with no need for checking whether variables are non-empty
 - provides an intuitive way to reference generated DOM elements e.g. to `.focus()`